 Avoid wearing makeup until the surgeon gives you the go-ahead.
 Sleeping on several pillows will help alleviate swelling.
 Be sure to follow all post-operative instructions about changing dressings in order to prevent infection.
 Wearing button down shirts for the first few days after surgery can be helpful because you can avoid having to pull something over your head.

 If you had an endoscopic brow lift, you will likely be back to normal more quickly than if you had a coronal brow lift.
 Either way, you should be completely recovered within four weeks.
 This time frame can vary if you are having other procedures performed at the same time as your brow lift.

 What Are the Complications or Risks Associated With a Brow Lift?

 This can include bleeding, infection, nerve damage, visible scarring, hair loss, asymmetry of the forehead or brows, the need for revisional surgery, skin discoloration, abnormalities in the eyelids, and unhappiness with the results.

 The best way to lower your risk for developing complications is to select a Board Certified Plastic Surgeon to perform the brow lift.
 Board Certified surgeons have the appropriate training and expertise required to give you the best outcome possible.
 Properly qualified surgeons follow all necessary sterilization procedures to minimize infection, and use high quality surgical facilities.

 You will also need to follow your surgeon’s instructions carefully in order to minimize risks.
 This includes your pre-and-post-operative instructions like refraining from smoking and staying out of the sun for the directed period of time.
 These guidelines will help minimize infection and other complications.

-Your new appearance will be evident after about four weeks.
 However, your tissues may continue to settle for a few months after the surgery, and the incision will begin to fade into an essentially invisible scar behind the hairline.
 This process can take up to six months, though the time frame will vary from patient to patient.